Business Management (HRM) BSc (Hons) – 2022 entry

 - University of Queensland.

-Our partners complement our commitment to excellence in teaching and research and enable students to enhance their international outlook.
-If you choose to study at one of the European partners, you may be eligible for an Erasmus+ grant.
+Our partners complement our commitment to excellence in teaching and research and enable you to enhance your international outlook.

 Terms and conditions